The Ant's View

 Then I had to work in one of the Moscow banks.
 The boys-girls in the sales department lived next door, and we often talked to each other.
 Until the middle of 2008, their life was beautiful and amazing.
 They did nothing, and their salaries were higher than those of the workaholics in accounting and client services.
 Before the recession, people were buying everything.
 Needed, not needed.
 They just spent money believing in a bright future.
 It was easy for them to sell anything.

 Our "salespeople" easily exceeded the plan and told me about mysterious methods of working with clients.
-Later, I heard descriptions of these methods from one training manager (now they seem to be called a rare idiotic in Russian-sounding word - coacher), then from another ...
-And gradually realized that someone translated one American book of the 80's, and this book is so and swarms from one training to another.
+Later I heard descriptions of these methods from one training manager (now it seems that they are called by a word that sounds idiotic in Russian - coach), then from another...
+And gradually I realized that someone translated an American book from the 80s, and this book is wandering from one training to another.
 It is clear that the effectiveness of all these trainings is zero.

 At the same time, no one saw (and does not see) the main problem.
 If a person is engaged only in sales, then he has a completely inadequate view of the market: "So what if there is a crisis?
 I need to sell!
 How is it that I don't need it anymore?
 I have half of my warehouse full!"
 Add to this petrified of antiquity approaches and methods and we get a sad picture: the existence of "professional salesmen" (quotes are not accidental!) generates an excessive desire to sell without regard to external factors.
 People stupidly repeat a set of actions, but do not want to change anything!